An introduction of Japanese traditional arts which have been passed down the ages.

 Japanese artworks are believed to go back as far as the B.C. era.
 The prehistoric people of Japan created Jōmon pottery (named after the era during which they were created), a type of earthenware with a rope-like pattern, decorated with clay figures, magatama (comma-shaped beads) and jade.
 Many artworks were closely related to religions at the beginning, but then gradually developed into popular culture.
 It became a type of hobby or entertainment enjoyed to be enjoyed by anyone.

 Waka and Haiku

 Waka (literally, "Japanese song") is a style of poetry particular to Japan.
 A lot of refined waka are recorded in old history books, and various expression methods are established, from poems of the nobility to those of the general population.
-In post-modernism, Haiku, a 3-line poem with each line containing 5, 7 and 5 Japanese characters respectively and including a kigo (a word or phrase associated with a particular season) was established.
+In post-modernism, Haiku, a 3-line poem with each line containing 5, 7 and 5 Japanese characters respectively, and including a kigo (a word or phrase associated with a particular season), was established.

-Natural elements, such as stone gardens, plants and ponds, and also architectural structures are placed to create a whole world.
+Many gardens which are artificially made to imitate nature can be strolled through and admired.
+Natural elements, such as stone gardens, plants and ponds, as well as architectural structures, are carefully placed to create a whole world.

-Nishiki-e, which is a multi-coloured woodblock printing, is the most popular.
-The content of the paintings covers every genre, from current affairs at the time to portraits of celebrities, comical caricatures of personified dogs and cats, Bijin-ga (a generic term for pictures of beautiful women), and landscape paintings.
+Ukiyo-e is a genre developed during the Edo period.
+Nishiki-e, which is a multi-colored woodblock printing, is the most popular form of Ukiyo-e.
+The content of the paintings spans every genre, from current affairs of the time, to portraits of celebrities, comical caricatures of personified dogs and cats, Bijin-ga (a generic term for pictures of beautiful women), and landscape paintings.